Apply for an individual liquor permit

 This information is used to help the police and the liquor permit committee in your area decide if you should have your application is approved.

-To apply for a review you must fill in a:
+To apply for a review you must fill in an application for a review of a decision.

-If your application is refused by the director-general's office you can choose to have your matter heard by Northern Territory Civil and Administrative Tribunal (NTCAT).
+If your application is refused by the director-general's office, you can choose to have your matter heard by the Northern Territory Civil and Administrative Tribunal (NTCAT).

 Read about NTCAT to find out how to apply for a review.